seedcase-project/seedcase-website/design/decisions/why-sql/index.md

 # Software evaluation

-While we develop our specifications, we have looked at the top three open source relational databases (as defined by DB-Engines in November 2022): MySQL, PostgreSQL, and SQLite.
+To fit our guiding principles of using established and well-known technologies, we're only going to look at the top three open source relational databases (as defined by DB-Engines in November 2022): MySQL, PostgreSQL, and SQLite.